guhansiyer/guhansiyer/README.md

 Hi, I'm Guhan.
 I'm going into my third year of computer engineering at the University of Waterloo.
-I'm interested in problems involving concurrency, real-time programming and low-level languages.
+I'm interested in problems involving real-time programming, concurrency and firmware.

+Previously, I was at Nokia, developing firmware and SDKs for their next-generation digital signal processing ASICs.

 If you'd like to know more about what I've done, you can find my resume [here](https://github.com/guhansiyer/resume/blob/main/GI_Resume.pdf).